Category: Uncategorized

 I just got my copy of “What Really Happened To The Class of ’93”.
 This is a book about my high school class, with specific stories about where particular people went and what they did.
 Some founded businesses, others got sex change operations.

 On the train for my morning commute.
 God, I’m really glad that I don’t have to chase the train every morning.
 Really, even putting on pants every day is something of an imposition.
-Someday, this blissful period of my life will come to an end, and I may have to <shudder> wear a tie and . . . → Read More: Childs play
+Someday, this blissful period of my life will come to an end, and I may have to <shudder> wear a tie and get in at 7:30 to keep the minions in line … but for the moment life is pretty good.

 It’s hot today.
 My plants were wilting.
 I put out the sprinkler, and I’ve been moving it around all day to soak the entirety of the grounds.
 Most recently, I put it directly in front of my office window.
 Shortly after I came back in, I noticed activity.
-The house finches (little brown common birds) . . . → Read More: a summer vignette
+The house finches (little brown common birds) are happily playing in the puddles and jumping through the jets of water.
+For some reason, this makes me happy.

 A friend of mine wants to write a program to play online poker.
 It would interact directly with the web interface (as a macro program on the desktop), and would thus be identical to a real human on the server side.